087 551 0524

 Our Practitioners will, under no circumstances, infringe the code of morality, becoming to their profession and to commit no breach of conduct which will bring grief or embarrassment upon themselves, upon society or upon their fellow practitioners.

-Practitioners shall confine their services to within recognised spheres of their profession, and shall not offer nor promise cures, for specific conditions.
+Practitioners shall confine their services to within recognised spheres of their profession, and shall not offer nor promise cures, for specific conditions. but will facilitate optimal healing within their clients.

 No practitioner, who having been employed by a company, shall on leaving his/her employ attempt to persuade his former employers clients to become his client unless requested by the client by free will.